 When we arrived in Toronto one of our first stops (because it involves food and we are a family of piglets) was St Lawrence Markets.
-St Lawrence Market is located downtown in an area known as “Old Town” built in 1850 it houses 120 vendors selling seafood, meat, fruit and vegetables, baked goods, cheese, delicatessens and specialty retailers.
+St Lawrence Market is located downtown in an area known as “Old Town” built-in 1850 it houses 120 vendors selling seafood, meat, fruit and vegetables, baked goods, cheese, delicatessens and speciality retailers.

 One of the most popular businesses in the market is Buster’s Sea Cove and for good reason.